Skip to main content Skip to footer site map

 Hand Out Printed Materials and Other Resources

 For many companies, open enrollment packets are distributed to all employees during the normal workday or through internal-office mail delivery.
 If you have remote workers, you'll need to deliver resources via postal mail or email.
-For the former, allocate time for employees to receive the information, and create a follow-up process to make sure each employee received a packet.
-For the latter, you can get the information in your employees' hands faster and save on shipping costs, but some insurance carriers may not have the information in digital form.
-As such, you may need to create some benefits documents that are specific to your company and your benefits offerings.
-Producing easy-to-read printed pieces can be a very helpful way to improve open enrollment communication, particularly if you offer information that shows side-by-side comparisons of:
+For the former, allocate time for employees to receive the information and create a follow-up process to ensure each employee receives a packet.
+For the latter, you can get the news in your employees' hands faster and save on shipping costs, but some insurance carriers may not have the information in digital form.

-• Premiums, projected employee contributions, and/or deductibles
+• Premiums, projected employee contributions, and deductibles

 • Changes in plan offerings from the past year and the one coming up